 Formal gardens are not usually noted for their abundance of flowers, but when used with restraint, blooms can add color and texture to knot gardens.
 Even the most austere evergreen hedge can use a bit of softening from the presence of a few tidy roses trained into tree form, also known as standards.

-A successful flower garden needn't be brought into bounds to conform with the typical notion of a formal garden.
-Instead of adding some flowers to an existing formal garden, you can also add... some formal elements to an existing flower garden.
-The addition of concrete statuary and a boxwood hedge changes the tone of a cheerful flower garden, bringing order to the floral abundance.Continue to 8 of 16 below.
+A successful flower garden doesn't need to be brought into bounds to conform with the typical notion of a formal garden.
+Instead of adding some flowers to an existing formal garden, you can also add some formal elements to an existing flower garden.
+The addition of concrete statuary and a boxwood hedge changes the tone of a cheerful flower garden, bringing order to the floral abundance.Continue to 7 of 15 below.

 Bold Accent Colors

-Just as you don't have to rely on a few throw pillows to carry the color burden of your entire living room, nor do you need to count on the on-again, off-again blooming cycle of your flowering plants to provide constant color in the garden.
+Just as you don't have to rely on a few throw pillows to carry the color burden of your entire living room, you don't need to count on the on-again/off-again blooming cycle of your flowering plants to provide constant color in the garden.
 It's OK to go against the grain of the natural color trend for fences and borders in the landscape.
-Instead of fading into the background, this raised bed stands out as a key design element when painted a vibrant fuchsia hue.Continue to 9 of 16 below.
+Instead of fading into the background, this raised bed stands out as a key design element when painted a vibrant fuchsia hue.Continue to 8 of 15 below.

 Plants with burgundy foliage fill in the gap between blooming cycles in your summer flower border.
 The fact that plants like 'Purple Emperor' sedum also produce flowers is a big bonus.
 Other handsome burgundy-leaved flowers to try in the sunny border include hardy hibiscus 'Summer Storm' and calico aster 'Prince.'